Careers Entitlement Statement

 As a school we have a statutory and moral duty to provide students in Years 8 to 11 with careers education, information, advice and guidance.
 This is extended at Holy Family Catholic High School to include Year 7.

-Guidance takes place within your normal subject lessons, during PSHCE lessons, during ‘drop down’ sessions and with one to one consultations with our independent careers adviser.
+Guidance takes place within your normal subject lessons, during Personal Development lessons, during ‘drop down’ sessions and with one to one consultations with our independent careers adviser.

-As a pupil at Holy Family you are entitled to a minimum of two consultations, with an independent careers adviser, during your five years at Holy Family, in Year 8 and again in Year 11.
+As a pupil at Holy Family you are entitled to a minimum of two consultations, with an independent careers adviser, during your five years at Holy Family.
 Your form tutor will let you know your appointment time for your consultation.
-The appointment times are also displayed on the Careers noticeboard.
 If you would like an additional appointment with the careers adviser please speak to your Year Leader or Mr Devlin.

 You are entitled to;